EllaPham/TEIT/_posts/2016-06-27-emulated-actuator.md

 We have accomplished the basic flow of Emulated Actuator based on State machine.
 This Emulated Actuator is run by command line.
 Emulated Actuator provides user Generators in order to generate description file in Json format.
 Generators have implemented:

+* Enum Actuator

-* Switch Generator
+  * * Switch Generator

-* Door Generator
+  * * Door Generator

+* Range Actuator

-In future, we are implementing other Generators following user’s requirement and Range Generator
+In future, we are implementing other Generators following user’s requirement.